 - 5. Functions of xylem parenchyma:

-- (i) They store food.
+- i.
+They store food.

-- (ii) Help in the conduction of water and minerals.
+- ii.
+Help in the conduction of water and minerals.

 6. Components of phloem Function

 Sieve tube Transportation of food and nutrients.

-Companion cells Help sieve tube perform their function.
+Companion cells Help sieve tubes perform their functions.

 Phloem parenchyma Storage food.

 Phloem fibre Provides mechanical support.

-- 7. Blood is considered a connective tissue because it connects the body systems together by transporting nutrients, oxygen, hormones, waste materials, etc from one part of the body to the other. - Meristems are classified as apical, intercalary and lateral on the basis of their positions in the plant body.
+- 7. Blood is considered a connective tissue because it connects the body systems together by transporting nutrients, oxygen, hormones, waste materials, etc. from one part of the body to the other. - 8.
+Meristems are classified as apical, intercalary and lateral on the basis of their positions in the plant body.